Tēnā koutou, thank you for your interest in our current funding round.

 - from start-ups seeking to establish or grow their organisation

 - from government departments or government-funded agencies for which the proposed activity is core business.
-(The Commission acknowledges that many projects can only be funded in partnership with central or local government – in this case exceptions may be made where the case is sound.)
+(The National Commission acknowledges that many projects can only be funded in partnership with central or local government – in this case exceptions may be made where the case is sound.)

 - for the purchase of capital items

 - for the purchase or renovation of buildings